aleshaleksey/fansys23/09-races.md

 ___
 ### The Sea People (level-1 template = 8 points)

-The sea people a race of humanoids that live in and around the islands of the shallow seas, and in the marshes and great lakes.
+The sea people are a race of humanoids that live in and around the islands of the shallow seas, and in the marshes and great lakes.
 They often disguise themselves as humans, for various reasons.

 - **Size**: Medium (Height: ~5'8", Weight: ~140lb)
 - **Stats**: (Str: 0, Dex: 0, Con: 0, Int: 0, Wis: 0, Cha: 0)